Eating

 Money

-Haggling is expected in the markets and it can be good fun!
-Start by offering half the stated price.
+You can start by offering half the stated price.
 If you get to a point where the difference is minimal (e.g. 50 cents), you should relent and pay.
-However, if you’re not happy to pay the price, you are always free to walk away!
+However, if you’re not happy to pay the price, you are always free to walk away (and it's important to make sure everyone in your group knows that this is absolutely fine).

 A word about feet